What is financial aid?

 I know I'm not going to qualify for federal need based aid.
 Do you still want me to file the FAFSA?

 Applying for financial aid is voluntary.
-Filing the FAFSA may enable you to receive additional non-need based federal aid.
+Filing the FAFSA may enable you to receive additional non-need based federal aid such as the federal loans.
 If you decide not to complete the FAFSA, notify the USF Financial Aid Office so we can review your eligibility for institutional aid.

 What is included in the student budget?